 They are convenient for the administrator too, as credentials are very easily replaceable if a phone is lost or stolen (which may not be true for biometric data, since a face or fingerprint does not change).

 Mobile access control systems are also a smart choice for administrators that need security throughout a building, not just at the main entrances which are equipped with video door intercom systems.
 Bluetooth modules are relatively inexpensive and can easily be deployed to control access to individual rooms or zones.

 Facial recognition: some challenges still to overcome

 Facial recognition technology initially grew around identity detection and tracking in high-footfall or public spaces.
-In recent years, however, we have seen it increasingly used in physical access control, especially at the entrances of large commercial spaces which have a large number of people entering and exiting throughout the day.
+In recent years, however, we have seen it increasingly used in physical door access control system, especially at the entrances of large commercial spaces which have a large number of people entering and exiting throughout the day.

 Technological developments continue at a brisk pace, so the overall reliability – which has been an issue, particularly identification bias around race and gender – is improving.
 The technology is also becoming more affordable.

 Facial recognition is, however, facing some non-technological challenges too, not least regulatory changes governing its use which have recently been made in many territories across the globe.
 Complying with GDPR obligations is a complication as well, with people having the right for their personally identifiable information to be deleted or ‘forgotten’.